 The time will come for all of us when we want to get out of our day job.
 We may be burned out, physically unable to continue doing the work, or bored.
 But for whatever reason, we’re ready to chuck the whole 9 to 5 routine.

-That doesn’t necessarily mean that we want to quit being mentally active though.
+That doesn’t necessarily mean that we want to quit being mentally active though and it certainly doesn’t mean that we can quit working.

 When I left my job in education, it was time for a life change.
 My last child was headed off to college, I was ready to get things in place so I could see to my dad when the time came, I was tired of the hassles (including car wrecks) of city life, and I badly needed something ELSE to do (anything else, actually).